Skip to main content

 Three questions to clarify which fits your team.

-Question 1: What percentage of your work happens in Atlassian tools?
-If 70%+ of your team’s work is in Jira, Confluence, and Bitbucket, Rovo provides reasonable coverage.
-If 70%+ is in Linear, Notion, GitHub, and Slack, Pulse provides reasonable coverage.
+Question 1: Where do your decisions actually get made?
+If your team’s work and decision making live in Jira, Confluence, and Bitbucket, Rovo holds them as first-class objects and is the natural fit.
+If they live in Linear, Slack threads, GitHub reviews, and Notion, Pulse keeps them as structured records rather than search hits.
 If you are somewhere in between, evaluate based on where you are heading rather than where you are.

 Question 2: Are you on Atlassian Cloud already?
 If yes, Rovo is bundled at no additional cost.
 Even with limited coverage, the marginal cost is zero, so trying it is free.
 If no, getting on Atlassian Cloud just to use Rovo is a major commitment for what would be limited coverage.